Skip to main content

 FAQs

-As western Alaska reels from devastating damage and flooding in the aftermath of Typhoon Halong, Humane World for Animals has deployed members of our Animal Rescue Team to assist at the request of Bethel Friends of Canines
+As western Alaska reeled from devastating damage and flooding in the aftermath of Typhoon Halong, Humane World for Animals deployed members of our Animal Rescue Team to assist at the request of Bethel Friends of Canines

-In addition to our on the ground assistance, we are providing funding for an evacuation flight of animals from Kipnuk to safety at Bethel Friends of Canines, where they are now being cared for until they can be reunited with their families.
-Several reunions have already taken place.
-Emergency management officials report that most of the residents of Kipnuk were evacuated from the village, where an estimated 90 percent of structures were destroyed.
+In addition to our on-the-ground assistance, we provided funding for an evacuation flight of animals from Kipnuk to safety at Bethel Friends of Canines, where they were being cared for until they could be reunited with their families.
+Emergency management officials reported that most of the residents of Kipnuk were evacuated from the village, where an estimated 90 percent of structures were destroyed.

-We purchased dog food and supplies such as leashes, collars and bowls, which were delivered to Bethel via air cargo earlier this week, with a shipment of crates slated to arrive in the coming days.
-When procuring food and supplies from outside the state, transit to Bethel can take days or longer, and in some instances, transit costs have proved to be more expensive than the supplies.
+We purchased dog food and supplies such as leashes, collars and bowls, which were delivered to Bethel via air cargo, along with a shipment of crates.
+When procuring food and supplies from outside the state, transit to Bethel can take days or longer, and in some instances, transit costs proved to be more expensive than the supplies.

 Our assistance was requested by Bethel Friends of Canines, the only animal shelter in Bethel, which is typically run by two full-time staff members and rotating volunteers.
 For 10 years, Humane World for Animals’ Pets for Life program has partnered with this small but dedicated organization to provide veterinary and wellness services to the Yukon–Kuskokwim Delta region of southwest Alaska.

 When disaster strikes, our Animal Rescue Team is prepared to assist in a variety of ways, depending on the local needs and capacity.
 Our response can include search and rescue, establishing emergency shelters, supplementing local animal shelter operations, operating animal supply distribution points, arranging and funding much-needed veterinary care for impacted communities, and more.
-In the aftermath of Typhoon Halong, our team on the ground has primarily been assisting with shelter operations and animal care at this stage.
+In the aftermath of Typhoon Halong, our on-the-ground assistance included:

 If you need assistance evacuating, please contact your local emergency manager.
 You can find that information here: